Bowraville, New South Wales: Agriculture

 By the 1880s the district was also an important dairy and pig raising area.
 Timber began to decline as the dominant industry by the early 20th Century, as the supply became scarce.
 Many jobs have been lost in recent years with the decline of the timber industry however agriculture has diversified from the traditional core of dairy farming to include beef cattle.
 The area has also seen the development of such activities as macadamia farms, avocado growers, agro forestry, bush foods, alpacas and organic vegetables.

 The town remained relatively static throughout the 20th Century but by the 1980s this area of the New South Wales coast was attracting people looking for a better lifestyle.
 Today this is apparent in venues like the restored historical theatre in the main street.

 Murders

-Between 1990 and 1991, three children in Bowraville were murdered.
+Between 1990 and 1991, three Aboriginal children in Bowraville were murdered.
 Despite two trials and much publicity, there have been no convictions for the murders.
 On 26 May 2016, after efforts of the families and two refusals from the Attorneys General, then Attorney General of New South Wales Gabrielle Upton announced that the NSW Court of Criminal Appeal would hear the case.
 Publicity generated by a popular podcast from The Australian called Bowraville possibly helped finally create enough public pressure to force the Attorney General in this decision.